limako/rpi-arduino/_episodes/04-breadboard.md

   <img src="{{ page.root }}/fig/blink_full.jpg" alt="LED on breadboard connected to pin 13" />
 </a>

 For portability, you can define a variable you can set to represent the pin you're using to light the LED.
+Then you only need to one change to switch to a different pin.

+> ## Try this:
+>
-Try moving the positive connect to the LED to a different pin and define a variable to represent that pin in all of the places where it is referenced.
+> Try moving the positive connect to the LED to a different pin and define a variable to represent that pin in all of the places where it is referenced.
+{: .challenge}

 {% include links.md %}